 This course is being offered to final year and qualified arts therapists (art, drama, music, dance/movement and integrative arts) who wish to specialise and practice as Environmental Arts Therapists or who simply wish to enhance and extend their existing practice by working outdoors.
 Please note: only 15 places allocated.

-Please include a CV and statement of interest and e-mail: firstname.lastname@example.org
+Please apply in writing and include a CV and statement of interest and e-mail: firstname.lastname@example.org

 Or phone the London Art Therapy Centre at 0203 4899192 if you would like to discuss your application.